Sondro/Sprint-Challenge--Intro-C-OS/Answers.md

       - 'Plug and Play' is the system of auto-configuring IRQs when devices are inserted.
 - File system
   - Provides a directory/folder structure
-    - Uses tables and/or nodes for look-up
+    - Uses tables and/or nodes for look-up.
     - Examples include NTFS and FAT (Windows), HFS and HPFS (Apple), EXT, XFS (Linux).
     - Metadata: Miscellaneous for managing files (ie attributes on Windows).
-  - U[ser] I[nterface]: provides tools for manipulating files
+  - U[ser] I[nterface]: provides tools for manipulating files:
     - Text based: uses typed commands with typing device (ie, keyboard or touchscreen).
     - G[raphical] U[ser] I[nterface]: uses a pointer device (ie, a mouse or touchscreen).
 - Memory Management